Pricing guide

 How to price Etsy products for profit

 A profitable price has to cover the product, shipping, platform fees, payment fees, discounts, refunds, and the traffic needed to sell it.
+For the updated step-by-step framework, use the Etsy pricing formula.

 Start with contribution profit